Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Attribute-Reveal: Querying For Bias Leaks Protected Attributes

-Here, we demonstrate that compressed sensing (CS) techniques can be used to obtain the protected attributes of individuals using a significantly smaller number of queries ($m$).
-The following theorem formalizes our result.
-For a background in compressed sensing, we refer the reader to Appendix~\ref{ComBack} \begin{theorem}[Reveal From Compressed Sensing] Assume that $N_0 \ll N_1$, i.e., the size of the disadvantaged group in the dataset is much smaller than the advantaged group, and\: $\bf H $ is a binary matrix generated randomly.
-Then by using compressed sensing, the protected attributes $A$ of the entire test dataset can be obtained using $m=\mathcal{O}(N_0 \log(n/N_0))$ statistical-parity-gap queries. \end{theorem}
+\begin{theorem}[Reveal From Compressed Sensing] Assume that $N_0 \ll N_1$, i.e., the size of the disadvantaged group in the dataset is much smaller than the advantaged group, and\: $\textbf{H}_{m\times n} $ is a random matrix strongly concentrated around its mean.
+Then, the protected attribute vector $A = (a_1, a_2,..., a_j,..., a_n)$ of the entire test dataset can be obtained using $m=\mathcal{O}(N_0 \log(n/N_0))$ statistical-parity-gap queries. \end{theorem}